 Salmon is not a runner’s first choice for protein.
 This, because it’s slightly higher in fat than its aquatic counterparts.
 However, salmon has two components that are hard to beat- omega 3 fats and minerals.

 Omega 3 fats are extremely essential for heart health, and fish like salmon are an excellent source of these healthy fats.
-Runners put a lot of pressure on their hearts, and supporting it with omega 3
+Runners put a lot of pressure on their hearts, and supporting it with omega 3 fats is necessary.1

 Salmon also has several minerals like potassium, selenium, etc. which are needed for good muscle health.
 These minerals help keep all organ systems healthy.
 Potassium is required for blood pressure regulation.